Thai activists protest in front of King's villa in Germany

-TUTZING, GERMANY (REUTERS) - Thai activists on Friday (Sept 25) planted a symbolic plaque declaring Thailand belongs to the people in front of King Maha Vajiralongkorn's villa in Germany, as protests calling for reforms to his monarchy grow at home.
+TUTZING (Germany) • Thai activists have planted a symbolic plaque declaring Thailand belongs to the people in front of King Maha Vajiralongkorn's villa in Germany, as protests calling for reforms to his monarchy grow at home.

-In the pouring rain, protest organiser Junya Limprasert from Act4Dem read out a letter to the King calling for more democracy and said the Thai people did not want a king who spends most of the year in Germany.
+Amid pouring rain on Friday, protest organiser Junya Yimprasert from Act4Dem read out a letter to the King calling for more democracy and said the Thai people did not want a King who spends most of the year in Germany.

 "We want the King to give up the throne, we want the King to stop harassing the Thai people," she said outside the villa in Tutzing on Lake Starnberg, a popular playground for millionaires an hour's drive south-west of Munich.